Velocidex/velociraptor-docs/content/knowledge_base/tips/setup_keycloak.md

 a much easier approach than diving in with a complex configuration and spending hours troubleshooting why it doesn't work.

-Since the Docker installation used in thei guide is non-permanent it will reset when you restart the docker VM.
+Since the Docker installation used in the guide is non-permanent it will reset when you restart the docker VM.
 For testing and experimenting that's a good thing as you gain familiarity by going through the process.
-As mentioned, Keycloak suports multifactor authentication, complex authentication flow options, themable login screens, and many other cool features.
+As mentioned, Keycloak supports multifactor authentication, complex authentication flow options, themeable login screens, and many other cool features.
 However for permanent configuration you will need to learn how to create a persistent Keycloak database, possibly using a different deployment method.